lemonarc/francis-terry/_posts/2021-07-18-blog-secret-of-popular-architecture.md

 ## Francis Terry
 ### July 21

-Copies of the book, <strong>Designing Well-Tempered Towns</strong>, can be purchased from Francis Terry and Associates.
+If you are interested in these ideas and own urban schemes, you might like to buy a copy of <strong>Designing Well-Tempered Towns</strong>, which can be purchased from Francis Terry and Associates.

-<a href="/book/" alt="">For further details follow this link</a>.
+<a href="/book/" alt="Francis Terry books">For further details follow this link</a>.